Board of Directors

 He was elected to the U.S.VETS Board of Directors in 2015.

-Mr. Murray has worked for Verizon in California for twenty-five years.
-He started in Operations as a departmental clerk and his most recent position is Director Government & External Affairs for Long Beach and Southern California.
+Mr. Murray has worked for Verizon in California for 25 years.
+He started in Operations as a departmental clerk and his most recent position is Director of Government & External Affairs for Long Beach and Southern California.

-Mr. Murray has a BA from California State University, Fullerton, in Asian Studies.
+Mr. Murray has a Bachelors degree from California State University, Fullerton, in Asian Studies.
 His interest in Asia began with his thirteen-month tour of duty in Vietnam as a United States Marine.
-He also has a second BA from California State University, San Francisco, in History.
+He also has a second Bachelors degree from California State University, San Francisco, in History.
 While in San Francisco, he worked for the San Francisco Recreation Department and AT&T Long Lines.

 He was elected to the U.S.VETS board in March 2013.